 Yesterday, February 3, the FDA released a new guidance document on the subject of “Applying Human Factors and Usability Engineering to Medical Devices.”
 This is a final guidance document that replaces the previous version that was released in 2000 and the draft that was released in 2011.
 The diagram below is Figure 3 from this new FDA guidance, and it includes references to sections 5 through 9 of the guidance document.

 What’s in the new FDA Guidance on Usability Engineering?

-Click here in order to download the new FDA guidance.
 The organization of the guidance is similar to an ISO standard.
 Section 1 is the introduction.
 Section 2 is the scope of the guidance.
-Section 3 includes definitions, and Section 4 provides an overview of human factors engineering and usability engineering as these concepts apply to medical devices.
+Section 3 includes definitions, and Section 4 provides an overview of the human factors process and usability engineering as these concepts apply to medical devices.
 Sections 5 through 9 of the guidance explain the details of the process for applying these concepts to medical devices and risk management.
 The guidance document includes six references to national and international standards that include human factors engineering or usability engineering, and there are 19 references to articles about human factors engineering and usability engineering at the end of the guidance document.

 Creating a Usability Engineering Report Template